Natural Birth | 10 Tips

 Check out our article, Who Cares?
 Choosing a Model of Care.

 #4: Surround Yourself With Your Own ‘Cheer Squad’

-If your family and/or friends aren’t able to support or encourage you in the way you’d hoped or if you would like more support, seek out and chat to those who have already experienced or intend to experience a normal physiological birth.
+If your family and/or friends aren’t able to support or encourage you in the way you’d hoped or if you would like more support, seek out and chat with those who have already experienced or intend to experience a normal physiological birth.

-Join some support groups where you’ll receive the inspiration, encouragement and information you’ll no doubt be craving!
+Join some support groups where you’ll receive the inspiration, encouragement, and information you’ll no doubt be craving!

 #5: Find Appropriate Support People For Labour

 It’s very important to have the right support people at your birth if you want a drug-free birth.
-You might think it will be all wonderful and fluffy having mum, sisters and all the family to be there to watch your baby be born, but in the height of your contractions when you start begging (or perhaps screaming at!) all your birth support people to ‘help’ you, are they going to encourage you and help you get to where you want to go?
+You might think it will be all wonderful and fluffy having mum, sisters, and all the family to be there to watch your baby be born, but in the height of your contractions when you start begging (or perhaps screaming at!) all your birth support people to ‘help’ you, are they going to encourage you and help you get to where you want to go?